The Blue Light (1932 film): Reception

 The film was a moderate commercial and critical success.
-It performed well in much of Europe and the UK, although some critics were divided, particularly in Germany.
+It performed well in much of Europe and Great Britain, although some critics were divided, particularly in Germany.
 Several left wing news publications derided the effort, while it was applauded by the right wing press.
 The film enjoyed considerable commercial and critical success in London and Paris, where Alpine cinema was a novelty.
 It was screened in competition at the 1932 Venice Film Festival.
 It was also named one of the year's top five foreign films at the 1934 National Board of Review Awards.

 The New York Sun described the film as "one of the most pictorially beautiful films of the year.
-Leni Riefenstahl - author, director and star - is an expert climber as well as handsome woman."
+Leni Riefenstahl – author, director and star – is an expert climber as well as handsome woman."

 The New York Herald Tribune praised the "sheer pictorial beauty", the publication also praised Riefenstahl remarking "how flawlessly this girl, who plays the lead and also wrote and directed, accomplished her task."

 The New York Times remarked that "a summary of the story gives no adequate idea of the beauty of the action and the remarkable camera work, especially in connection with the light effects."

 The film's aesthetic, particularly the depiction of nature, is also said to have caught the attention of Adolf Hitler, and possibly contributed to his later decision to commission Riefenstahl to make propaganda films for him.